-Resource monitoring and management are required in OO VMs for Grid environments because of two major reasons: (i) monitoring is required to obtain some kind of measurement of resource usage by an application; and (ii) management is required in order to determine the amount of resources should be awarded to an application and to enforce those limits somehow.
-Such mechanisms, regarding low-level aspects of an execution environment, may need to be continuously or at least frequently activated, enforced, or inquired.
+Resource Monitoring and Management in OO VMs Resource monitoring and management are required in OO VMs for Grid environments due to two major reasons: i) monitoring is required to obtain some kind of measurement of resource usage by an application, and ii) management is required in order to determine the amount of resources should be awarded to an application, and to enforce those limits somehow.
+Such mechanisms, regarding low-level aspects of an execution environment, may need to be continuously or at least frequently activated, enforced or inquired.
 Therefore, their implementation must aim at minimizing the impact to the overall application's performance.
-The work of Sweeney et al. [24] aims to accomplish these goals using hardware performance counters.
-Thus, the Jikes RVM was extended with a performance monitor layer through a native C library.
+Sweeney's et al. work [33] aims to accomplish these goals using hardware performance counters.
+Thus, the Jikes RVM was extended with a performance monitor layer, through a native C library.
 Although effective in monitoring, it does not support any kind of enforcement on resource consumption restriction.
 Regarding the implementation, it is dependent on a previous version of Jikes RVM employing a scheduling algorithm that maps N VM threads to M native threads.

 Some systems relax requirements on low-level precision in exchange by portability.
-The profiling framework of Binder [25] performs static instrumentation to core runtime libraries and dynamically instruments the rest of the code.
-Thus, the instrumented code can periodically call pure Java agents to process and collect profiling information.
+The profiling framework of Binder [5] performs static instrumentation to core runtime libraries, and dynamically instruments the rest of the code.
+Thus, the instrumented code can call periodically pure Java agents to process and collect profiling information.

-Other high-level VMs have been either extended or designed explicitly to integrate some form of resource accounting [26-28].
-An influential work was the Multi-tasking Virtual Machine (MVM) [26], on the basis of the HotSpot VM.
+Other high level virtual machines have been either extended or designed explicitly to integrate some form of resource accounting [11, 32, 4].
+An influential work was the MVM [11], based on the HotSpot virtual machine.
 It supports isolated computations (isolates), similar to different address spaces, to be performed within a single instance of the VM.
 Furthermore, MVM is able to impose different constrains regarding consumption of specific isolates.
-MVM resource management work is related, and probably inspired, with the Java Specification Request (JSR) 284 [29].
+MVM resource management work is related, and probably inspired, the Java Specification Request 284 [13].
 Still, MVM only runs on Solaris on top of SPARC's hardware.
 Our work builds upon this JSR work, implementing it in the context of a widely accessible VM.

-The work in [27] and [28] enables precise memory and CPU accounting.
-Nevertheless, they do not provide an integrated interface to define any resource consumption policy, which may involve VM, system, or class library resources.
+The work in [32] and [4] enables precise memory and CPU accounting.
+Nevertheless they do not provide an integrated interface to define any resource consumption policy, which may involve VM, system or class library resources.